futurice/terraform-monitor-lambda/README.md

 AWS_REGION=eu-central-1
 ```

+## Alarms

+It can be a good idea to set up alarms for conditions such as:

+- Committed and deployed configuration being out of sync for a while
+- Not receiving new values from the Lambda function for a while

+This will depend on which metrics backend you're using.

+- If using CloudWatch, see [Using Amazon CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html).
+- If using InfluxDB, you'll have to set up alarms using a separate monitoring tool.
+[Grafana has decent alert support](http://docs.grafana.org/alerting/rules/), for example.

 ## Security

 Your AWS account probably contains sensitive things.
 And understandably, you should be cautious of using code from a stranger on the Internet, when that code can have access to your whole infrastructure.